 - Parents will be alerted of the incident via phone or email.
-Parents must then log onto PAM to get more details of the incident. - Notes on the incident are to be entered into the Student's Profile
+Parents can then log onto PAM to get more details of the incident. - Notes on the incident are to be entered into the Student's Profile - A meeting with the teacher and the Domain Leader (or House Leader if the Domain Leader is unavailable) should be organised to explain the seriousness of sharing information with other students in an assessment.

-- A meeting with the teacher and either the Domain Leader or House Leader should be organised to explain the seriousness of sharing information with other students in an assessment. - Where a second incident occurs, a meeting is organised for the student, parent/guardian and Domain Leader or House Leader to discuss the impact and seriousness of sharing work.
+Where a second incident occurs, a meeting is organised for the student, parent/guardian and Domain Leader (or House Leader if Domain Leader is unavailable) to discuss the impact and seriousness of sharing work.
 The Deputy Principal - Learning and Teaching can be invited to the meeting and should be kept informed of the second incident.